hashicorp/go-tfe/docs/CONTRIBUTING.md

 If you find an issue with this package, please create an issue in GitHub.
 If you'd like, we welcome any contributions.
 Fork this repository and submit a pull request.

+## Adding new functionality or fixing relevant bugs

+If you are adding a new endpoint, make sure to update COVERAGE.md where we keep a list of the TFC APIs that this SDK supports.

+If you are making relevant changes that is worth communicating to our users, please include a note about it in our CHANGELOG.md.
+You can include it as part of the PR where you are submitting your changes.

+CHANGELOG.md should have the next minor version listed as `# v1.X.0 (Unreleased)` and any changes can go under there.
+But if you feel that your changes are better suited for a patch version (like a critical bug fix), you may list a new section for this version.
+You should repeat the same formatting style introduced by previous versions.

 ## Running the Linters Locally

 1. Ensure you have have [installed golangci-lint](https://golangci-lint.run/usage/install/#local-installation)